RoyiAvital/MatlabJuliaMatrixOperationsBenchmark/README.md

 # Matlab & Julia Matrix Operations Benchmark

 This is a small benchmark of some common Matrix Operations (Linear Algebra Oriented).
+The purpose of this Benchmark is to display Run Time of various commonly used operations by Signal / Image / Data Processing Algorithm Engineers.
+It was born from curiosity to to try Julia and if it will assist any user of Julia / MATLAB it served its purpose.
+Better yet if it would assist Julia / MATLAB Developers to extract even better performance from their product it served its purpose twice.

 ## Results
 This sections displays the results of the sub tests of the benchmark.